 Naturally, what it boils down to is cost.
 An insurance plan – “coverage,” as it is misleadingly called – can amount to anywhere from $500 to $1200 per month.
 That’s $6,000 to $14,400 per year, off of one’s net income.
 These costs are absurd for the average American and can really only be comfortably absorbed by those who are in the very upper income brackets.
 It detracts significantly from any savings one is attempting to make, and is a result of a system that seeks to reward the wealthy (i.e. doctors) and pharmaceutical companies at the expense of the common man.
 It is sadly symptomatic of a direction our country has taken.

 As for coverage, it varies from situation to situation, such as emergencies, and patients are only allowed to use certain hospitals and certain doctors.
 The deductibles in many cases are so high that most visits to a doctor would not even be covered.
-Just hearing the conditions and fine print from the companies’ representatives makes one’s head spin in confusion.
+Just hearing the conditions and reading the fine print from the companies’ representatives makes one’s head spin in confusion.
 If a company hypothetically hired someone to make the system more complicated, he would quit after a day due to the inability to make things even more labyrinthine than they already are.

 I consider myself a patriotic American.
 I support many of the principles we stand for; I am a huge admirer of our Founding Fathers and the Constitution; I believe we have been an inspiration to the world in so many ways.
 At the same time, we suffer from many ills, and our healthcare system is the biggest illness of all.